DonnieData/stock-analysis/README.md

 However refactioring also entails these cons:
 -cons
-time it takes to redo code with the exat same funcitonality
+- the time it takes to refactor the code may not yield signiifanct enough results
-- may make it to specified for certain criteria.
 - can introduce errors to code in the process to something that already works

-How do these pros and cons apply to refactoring the original VBA script?n the advantages and disadvantages of the original and refactored VBA script (3 pt).

-pros
-- allow better runtime and fucntonailty
--

-cons
--
+When considering refactoring code, which at its root is simply making the code more efficient without adding new funcitonailty.
+It is improtant to consider if it is the right choice for you.